Common Issues and Problems

 Missing Alien Number or I-94 Number: Regardless of the type of identification documents presented, a non-citizen new hire must provide either an Alien (USCIS) Number or Form I-94 number.
 Employees who choose to enter their I-94 Admission Number on the Form I-9 should also enter their foreign passport number and country of issuance.

-Missing Permanent Resident Card or Employment Authorization Document Number: In addition to the Alien Number, the Permanent Resident Card Document Number or Employer Authorization Document Number is also required for verification.
+Missing Permanent Resident Card or Employment Authorization Document (EAD) Number: In addition to the Alien Number, the Permanent Resident Card Document Number or Employer Authorization Document Number is also required for verification.
+The document number of a Permanent Resident Card or EAD is not the USCIS number.
 The number consists of three letters followed by 10 numbers.
 It can usually be found in the top row of the computer-generated data at the bottom or on the back of the card.
 On an EAD, the “Card #” is on the front.
+This number is written in the “Document Number” field in the card description in Section 2.

 Incorrect Name: The employee’s name recorded on the I-9 form must match the primary identification document.
 Name mismatches that result in a Tentative Non-Confirmation are usually associated with non-citizens.